 - English Heritage requested the inclusion of an appropriate reference to heritage assets in paragraph 2.305 of the Further Options Report - Cultural Quarters and the Green Party thought that the reference to street trees using water was not appropriate.

-Both these comments were taken on board in the preparation of the Sustainability Appraisalof the Submission Version.
+Both these comments were taken on board in the preparation of the Sustainability Appraisal of the Proposed Submission Version of the DMLP.